Setheri0n/ArchK1T/README.md

 ---
 ## Create Arch ISO or Use Image

-Download ArchISO from <https://archlinux.org/download/> and put on a USB drive with Ventoy or Etcher
+Download ArchISO from <https://archlinux.org/download/> and put on a USB drive with refus or Etcher

 ## Boot Arch ISO